puppetlabs/trapperkeeper-status/documentation/developers.md

 }
 ```

+For information on proxying plaintext `/status` requests to an otherwise HTTPS
-For information on HTTP serving of the status endpoint, see the [Status Proxy documentation](./status-proxy-service.md).
+protected server, see the [Status Proxy documentation](./status-proxy-service.md).

 ## Details